Reassessing the gallium anomaly using self-consistent electron wave functions: Determination of the neutrino capture cross section

-where $V_\text{nuc}(r)$ is the nuclear potential.
-The latter has been determined by considering a two-parameter Fermi (2pF) distribution~\cite{PhysRevLett.120.072501} with \mbox{$R_{\rm ch} = 4.032(2)$~fm~\cite{ExpNuclearRadius}} and skin thickness \mbox{$t=2.3\, \mathrm{fm}$}.
+to which we apply the so-called Latter tail correction~\cite{LatterPhysRev.99.510,radial}, in order to ensure the correct long-range behavior.
+Here, $V_\text{nuc}(r)$ represents the nuclear potential, which has been determined by considering a two-parameter Fermi (2pF) distribution~\cite{PhysRevLett.120.072501} with the first measurement of the charge radius of $^{71}{\textrm{Ge}}$ as an input parameter, equal to \mbox{$R_{\rm ch} = 4.032\pm0.002$~fm~\cite{ExpNuclearRadius}}, and skin thickness \mbox{$t=2.3\, \mathrm{fm}$}.
 The electronic potential $V_\text{el}(r)$ accounts for the interaction energy of an electron with the entire electronic cloud at a distance $r$, and the exchange potential $V_\text{ex}(r)$ is defined as

-where the constant $C_\text{ex}$ assumes different values according to different calculations, namely \mbox{$C_\text{ex} = 3/2$} for Slater~\cite{SlaterPhysRev.81.385,radial} and $C_\text{ex} =1$ for Kohn-Sham~\cite{KhonPhysRev.140.A1133,radial}.\footnote{The choice of this coefficient results in differences up to $1\%$ on the electron density at the nucleus~\cite{BAND1986}.} In our calculation, we considered $C_\text{ex} = 3/2$.
-To ensure the correct long-range behavior, we apply the so-called Latter tail correction~\cite{LatterPhysRev.99.510,radial}.
-The electron density, $\rho(r)$, which enters both $V_{\rm el}(r)$ and $V_{\rm ex}(r)$, is determined through a self-consistent solution of the DHFS equations iteratively~\cite{radial}.